 Compared with, “I f*** hit my toe against a cupboard.”

-That’s why if your goal is being able to communicate, speaking should definitely be your default language learning strategy.
-At least until you get to a B2 level.
+That’s why if your goal is being able to communicate, speaking should be your default language learning strategy, at least until you get to a B2 level.

-Speaking is a rich, sensory experience.
+Speaking is a vibrant, sensory experience.
 It activates almost all sensory organs and thus creates more stable memories.

 In one of the studies about the production effect, we can read that: